AqwamCreates/DataPredict-Agent/docs/Tutorials/SettingUpTheLargeLanguageModelOnSelfHostedServer.md

 In order to download it, you can download it from [here](https://github.com/Mozilla-Ocho/llamafile).

-## Downloading the Large Languaage Model
+## Downloading the Large Language Model

 In order to run models inside the LLamaFile, you are required to download the model in .gguf extension format.